t-raidlova/js-concepts/README.md

 };
 ```

+- if the function is defined as an arrow function, the value of this is always the same as this in the parent scope
+- with arrow functions, the value of this can't be changed with call, apply or bind

 ## 2. Call, apply, bind

 - → ways to call a function (sets the this keyword) with different context